-Here's a closer look at all eight Ivy League schools and what makes each one distinct.
+Here's a closer look at all eight Ivy League schools and what makes each different from the other.

 Each of these institutions plays a significant role in shaping global leaders and driving research and innovation across a variety of disciplines.